kvsnoufal/finetunegemmacolorpalette/README.md

 ## 🎯 Project Overview

-This project implements a sophisticated AI pipeline that:
+This project implements a pipeline that:

-1. **Generates synthetic color palette datasets** using color theory algorithms
+1. **Generates synthetic color palette datasets**
 2. **Labels datasets using GPT-4o** for high-quality theme descriptions
 3. **Fine-tunes a Gemma 270M model** using LoRA (Low-Rank Adaptation) for palette generation in full precision
 4. **Serves the model via FastAPI** for real-time inference
 5. **Provides a Chrome extension** that applies generated themes to any webpage

-## 🏗️ System Architecture
+## 🏗️ Steps

 ```
 Dataset Generation → GPT-4o Labeling → Model Training → FastAPI Serving → Chrome Extension